-- 2.21 The Council will take account of all responses received from its consultations on LDF documents and planning applications where the issues raised are material planning considerations.
-Responses concerning other issues cannot be taken into account when determining a planning application or preparing an LDF document. - 2.22 Material planning considerations can include: - Central government policy and guidance e.g. Acts, Circulars, Planning Policy Guidance Notes (PPGs) and Planning Policy Statements (PPSs)); - The adopted Development Plan Documents (DPDs); - Any emerging Development Plan Documents although the weight to be given to the DPD will depend on how advanced it is; - Supplementary Planning Documents (SPDs), - The planning history of the site and - Site-specific issues such as the impact of the development upon, for example, the character of the area, highway safety or the amenities of neighbours. - 2.23 When determining planning applications or preparing LDF documents, material planning considerations also include any consultation responses from statutory and non-statutory consultees, and any representations from neighbours, amenity groups and other interested parties where relevant to planning matters. - 2.24 Non-material planning considerations can include: - Personal circumstances, - Boundary disputes, - Legal covenants, - Loss of a private view, - Devaluation of property, and
+2.20 The Council will take account of all responses received from its consultations on LDF documents and planning applications where the issues raised are material planning considerations.
+Responses concerning other issues cannot be taken into account when determining a planning application or preparing an LDF document.

-- Matters controlled by other legislation (i.e. structural safety of a building or fire prevention). - 2.25 The methods that are used to inform the community of planning matters will vary depending on the issue different methods will be used at different stages in the production of a planning policy document or when determining planning application.
+- 2.21 The matters that can be used to determine a planning application are called material planning considerations and can include: - Central government policy and guidance e.g. Acts, Circulars, Planning Policy Guidance Notes (PPGs) and Planning Policy Statements (PPSs)): - The adopted Development Plan Documents (DPDs); - Any emerging Development Plan Documents although the weight to be given to the DPD will depend on how advanced it is; - Supplementary Planning Documents (SPDs); - The planning history of the site; and - Site-specific issues such as the impact of the development upon, for example, the character of the area, highway safety or the amenities of neighbours. - 2.22 When determining planning applications or preparing LDF documents, material planning considerations also include any consultation responses from statutory and non-statutory consultees, and any representations from neighbours, amenity groups and other interested parties where relevant to planning matters. - 2.23 There are however some matters that the Council cannot consider when it is determining a planning application or planning policy.
+These are known as non-material planning considerations and include: - Personal circumstances, - Boundary disputes, - Legal covenants, - Loss of a private view, - Devaluation of property, and - Matters controlled by other legislation (i.e. structural safety of a building or fire prevention). - 2.24 The methods that are used to inform the community of planning matters will vary depending on the issue different methods will be used at different stages in the production of a planning policy document or when determining planning application.
 These methods are set out in detail in Chapters 3 and 4.